 Learn how we classify our survey respondents into segments.
-Gain insights into the audiences we target.
-Understand the customer journey from the initial inspiration stage through to booking a trip and how they differ per market.
+Gain insights into the audience we target.
+Understand the customer journey from the initial inspiration stage through to booking a trip.

 From 22 May we will be working to update all of the data and documents on this page following the Office of National Statistics (ONS) revision of the International Passenger Survey (IPS) data for 2009-2018 and the released detailed 2019 data.
 Please be patient as we update these pages or contact the VisitBritain research team if you have any questions- VB/VEResearch@visitbritain.org.
 Thank you.